-In addition to two-year Associate degrees, the Metropolitan Community Colleges awards certificates to students who complete various occupational programs.
-While each college offers some of the same certificates, others are offered only at one of the MCC colleges.
+In addition to two-year associate degrees, Metropolitan Community College awards certificates to students who complete various occupational programs.
+While each campus offers some of the same certificates, others are offered only at one of the MCC campuses.
 The chart on the following page shows where each program is available.